7-Eleven: Taiwan

-7-Eleven is the largest convenience store chain In Taiwan, and is owned by President Chain Store Corporation under Uni-President Enterprises Corporation.
+7-Eleven is the largest convenience store chain in Taiwan, and is owned by President Chain Store Corporation (PCSC).
 The first fourteen stores opened in 1979, and struggled to make a profit.
-Southland Corporation partnered with Uni-President to modernize the stores.
+Southland Corporation partnered with Uni-President to modernise the stores.
 However, business was still slow, and Uni-President opted to stock Asian foods.
 In 1986, 7-Eleven made its first profit in Taiwan.
 The 5,000th store was opened in July 2014.
 In January 2018, an experimental and unstaffed shop branded the X-Store was opened.
 7-Eleven announced plans to operate a combination store in partnership with Domino's Pizza in February 2019.
+The 6,000th store was opened on February 20, 2021.
+The 7,000th store was opened on July 5, 2024.

 In the early 2000s, 7-Eleven and Dentsu introduced a corporate mascot named Open-Chan (Open 小將), an extraterrestrial dog who wears a rainbow-shaped crown from a fictional planet known as Planet Open to be a "cartoon spokesperson" for the store chain in Taiwan.
 Open-Chan quickly grew in popularity among Taiwanese children soon after its initial debut.
 After Open-Chan's subsequent rise to prominence in Taiwan, the character was even introduced in Japan.
 The unique convenience store culture formed by President Chain Store (7-Eleven in Taiwan) has become a part of Taiwanese culture.

+7-Eleven Taiwan also operates an MVNO called ibon mobile, which offers prepaid and postpaid SIM cards using the FarEasTone network.